London Bridge Is Falling Down: Viking attack explanation

 However, modern translations make it clear that Laing was using the nursery rhyme as a model for his very free translation, and the reference to London Bridge does not appear at the start of the verse and it is unlikely that this is an earlier version of the nursery rhyme.
 Some historians have raised the possibility that the attack never took place.
 However, the original document detailing the attack was written only about 100 years after what would be a famous event in a highly populated area, leading the majority of historians to conclude that the account is at least relatively accurate.

 Child sacrifice/immurement explanation

-Alice Bertha Gomme (later Lady Gomme) put forward the hypothesis that the song refers to the burying, perhaps alive, of children in the foundations of the bridge.
-This theory was repeated by Iona and Peter Opie.
-This was based around the idea that a bridge would collapse unless the body of a human sacrifice was buried in its foundations and that the watchman is actually a human sacrifice, who will then watch over the bridge.
+Alice Bertha Gomme put forward the hypothesis that the song refers to the burying, perhaps alive, of children in the foundations of the bridge, a theory later discussed by Iona and Peter Opie.
+The practice was based on a belief that a bridge would collapse unless the body of a human sacrifice was buried in its foundations, and according to this the watchman is actually a human sacrifice who will then guard the bridge.

-Bodies were found beneath London Bridge in 2007 while building work was being carried out for the London Dungeons tourist attraction.